jojkaart/bitcoin-paper-wallet/README.md

     ./lein run -- -e `pwgen 10 3`

 This command will generate 3 encrypted wallets with passwords of 10 characters.
 The fourth column contains the password.
-The output will look like this:

 ```
 6PYXcT2LFjgfBC8YJesh9ppuffha6XyK3uTNZ887LHXiiZiJkXsjgAaH3a 02fbf49fe33ca359ab34a79a9ee7224ecd16a4e9eee723a045777bc7d4bbf7a136 1KzZMX4irPwW16nQp5W7RMZPVcDgyXFCQC Aiph9oocoy